usnistgov/OSCAL/docs/schema/_profileXML.md

 Use `@targets` to indicate the classes of elements (typically `part` or `prop` elements) to erase or remove from a control, when a catalog is resolved.

-It is an error for two [&lt;alter>](#alter-element--alteration) elements to apply to the same control or subcontrol.
+It is an error for two `alter` elements to apply to the same control or subcontrol.
 In practice, multiple alterations can be applied (together), but it creates confusion.

 ##### Content declaration (reduced)